syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/data-binding/remote-data.md

 }
 ```

-> The controller method's data parameter name must be `value`.
+N> The controller method's data parameter name must be `value`.